patrickbiel01/Monster-Siege-Defence/README.md

 ```

 ## Issues
-If you have any questions, please submit an [issue](https://github.com/patrickbiel01/Monster-Siege-Defence/issues).
+If you have any bugs or feature requests, please submit an [issue](https://github.com/patrickbiel01/Monster-Siege-Defence/issues).

 ## Contribution
-If you wish to contribute to my project, fork my project and create a [pull request](https://github.com/patrickbiel01/Monster-Siege-Defence/pulls)
+If you wish to contribute, fork my project and create a [pull request](https://github.com/patrickbiel01/Monster-Siege-Defence/pulls)

 ## License
-**Monster Siege Defence** is released under the GPL3.0 license.
+**Monster Siege Defence** is released under the MIT license.
 See [LICENSE](https://github.com/patrickbiel01/Monster-Siege-Defence/blob/master/LICENSE) for details.